 Why is that?
 I think there are two major reasons.
-First, many if not most people still have a sense that somehow we have to do something to earn God's grace.
+First, many if not most people still have a sense that somehow we have to do something to earn God's grace, just like the unnamed person who asked the question of Jesus, "what must I do to have eternal life?"
 So quickly, in all corners of the church, people rush to a set of rules, to a system of rites and observances, thinking this is the way to be more acceptable to God and thus more worthy of being forgiven and being accepted.
-People who refuse to jump on whatever religious and righteous bandwagon happens to be the 'spirituality du jour' are shunned as being somehow not worthy of God's forgiveness, and the self-righteous cannot see how those impertinent sinners could be recipients of God's grace until they conform.
-This parable, and many other lessons from Jesus speak directly against such misunderstandings.
-In this parable we hear the echo of God asking, "Am I not allowed to do what I choose with what belongs to me?", and we are reminded that not only is the forgiveness His to give, but also the way to give it and to whom to give it are God's prerogatives as well.
+Those people who refuse to jump on whatever religious and righteous bandwagon happens to be the 'spirituality du jour' are shunned as being somehow not worthy of God's forgiveness, and the self-righteous cannot believe that those impertinent sinners could be recipients of God's grace

+This parable, along with many other lessons from Jesus, speaks directly against those misunderstandings.
+In this parable we hear the echo of God asking, "Am I not allowed to do what I choose with what belongs to me?", and we are reminded that not only is forgiveness God's to give, but also the way to give it and to whom to give it are God's prerogatives as well.
 God's mercy and forgiveness are His to do with as He pleases, and we should be eternally thankful because we would not be eligible for His forgiveness otherwise.
-We cannot work hard enough, be good enough, be righteous and religious enough to begin to earn God's forgiveness, but thanks be to Him that He has in His infinite mercy offered that grace and mercy and forgiveness freely to us through His Son, Christ our Lord.
+We cannot work hard enough, we cannot ever be good enough, we cannot be righteous and religious enough to begin to earn God's forgiveness, but thanks be to Him that He has in His infinite mercy offered that grace and mercy and forgiveness freely to us through His Son, Christ our Lord.

+It just isn't fair!
 That is the scandal of the gospel: the wondrous message that God's forgiveness is freely available.
 God's grace is offensive because it is not fair.
 God's dispensing of forgiveness is not based on human rules, or human explanations, or human efforts - and thank God for that, because His forgiveness is God's alone to give, and He gives it way more freely than we could ever understand.